 The warmth of the people is what really attracted me to Buenos Aires.
 Learning the language certainly helped me adapt, but even when I couldn´t string two words together in Spanish I never felt like an outsider and that is really what sums up the culture here – open and welcoming.

 And the food!
 I have to mention the food, although simple from a culinary point of view, what they do, they do like no other.
 The most emblematic dish of Argentina is the Asado.
 Roughly translated as a BBQ it is basically a dish with mountains of meat piled high and typically shared between three or more people.
 And sharing is the key here, many a friendship has been sealed for years over a hearty Asado doused in spicy chimichuri.

-Where is the first place you always bring people to when they visit Buenos Aires?
+Where is the first place you bring people to when they visit Buenos Aires?

 Where do you recommend for a great meal that gives a flavour of Buenos Aires?

-Where is the best place to get a sense of Buenos Aires’s place in history?
+Where is the best place to get a sense of Buenos Aires’s role in history?

 What should visitors save room in their suitcase for after a visit to Buenos Aires?

 Firstly Dulce de Leche, which is as Argentine as tango itself although the Uruguayans may dispute that claim.
 It is a delicious syrupy concoction that the word caramel just doesn´t do it justice.
 Single handedly responsible for the extra 3kgs I gained during my first few months in BA, but so worth it!

 The second item would be Yerba, to make a drink known as Mate.
 Go to any park anywhere in Buenos Aires and you will see people sipping on this suspicious looking metal straw with a flask under their arm.
 Sharing Mate with friends and family is quite a ritual and people are as fiercely loyal to their type of Yerba as Irish are to their brands of tea.
 Be sure to buy a Mate set to take back home before you leave.